jiawangbai/HAT/README.md

 --apex-amp \
 --results-file [your_results_file_path]
 ```

+## Downstream Tasks

+We first pretrain Swin-T/S/B on the ImageNet-1k dataset with our proposed HAT, and then transfer the model to the downstream tasks, including object detection, instance segmentation, and semantic segmentation.

+We use the codes in [Swin Transformer for Object Detection]([https://www.runoob.com](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection)
+All codes and configurations

 [1] Wightman, R. Pytorch image models. https://github.com/rwightman/pytorch-image-models , 2019.
 [2] Yuan, L. et al. Volo: Vision outlooker for visual recognition. arXiv, 2021.